 Possible Side Effects (Most Common)

-Possible Side Effects (Serious)
+Possible Side Effects (Less Common)

 Treating Side Effects

-- Ask your doctor or nurse about medicine that is available to help prevent or lessen nausea and vomiting and to treat diarrhea.
+- Ask your doctor or nurse about medicine that is available to help stop or lessen the loose bowel movements.

 Food and Drug Interactions